J35P312/Assemblatron/README.md

 5: variant calling

+However, you may start or end the analysis as any step.
 The assemblatron workflow is run through the following commands:

 # Install

 run the install script:
 ./INSTALL.sh
-The install script will download and install BESST, fermikit, and tiddit. and install the local copy of htslib
+The install script will download and install BESST, fermikit, svdb and tiddit. and install the local copy of htslib

 Dependencies:

-	svdb
 	vcftools
 	samtools
 	python 2.7
 	bwa
-	minimap2

 # Assemble
 Assemblatron performs de novo assembly using a pipeline similar fermikit fermikit.
 The pipeline is run through the following commands: